geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

 Some notes:

 * Docker runs a pygeoapi container on your local system on port 5000, which is mapped to port 80 inside the container
 * the pygeoapi Docker container runs with the [default configuration](https://github.com/geopython/pygeoapi/blob/master/docker/default.config.yml) and data from the GitHub repo
+* both configuration and data (from GitHub repo) is embedded in the Docker Image - we will override these later
 * the `--rm` option removes the Docker Container (but not the image), after execution
 * type `CTRL-C` to stop the container and return to the terminal